Great Migration (African American): Cultural changes

 After moving from the environment of the south to the northern states, African Americans were inspired to be creative in different ways.
 The Great Migration resulted in the Harlem Renaissance, which was also fueled by immigrants from the Caribbean, and the Chicago Black Renaissance.
 In her book The Warmth of Other Suns, Pulitzer Prize–winning journalist Isabel Wilkerson discusses the migration of "six million Black Southerners [moving] out of the terror of Jim Crow to an uncertain existence in the North and Midwest."

 The struggle of African-American migrants to adapt to Northern cities was the subject of Jacob Lawrence's Migration Series of paintings, created when he was a young man in New York.
 Exhibited in 1941 at the Museum of Modern Art, Lawrence's Series attracted wide attention; he was quickly perceived as one of the most important African-American artists of the time.

 The Great Migration had effects on music as well as other cultural subjects.
 Many blues singers migrated from the Mississippi Delta to Chicago to escape racial discrimination.
 Muddy Waters, Chester Burnett, and Buddy Guy are among the most well-known blues artists who migrated to Chicago.
-Great Delta-born pianist Eddie Boyd told Living Blues magazine, "I thought of coming to Chicago where I could get away from some of that racism and where I would have an opportunity to, well, do something with my talent....
-It wasn't peaches and cream [in Chicago], man, but it was a hell of a lot better than down there where I was born."
+The Delta-born pianist Eddie Boyd told Living Blues magazine, "I thought of coming to Chicago where I could get away from some of that racism and where I would have an opportunity to, well, do something with my talent...
+It wasn't peaches and cream [in Chicago], man, but it was a hell of a lot better than down there where I was born".